microsoft/LightGBM/docs/GPU-Windows.md

 * Install Git
 * Install cmake
 * Create LightGBM binaries
+* Debugging LightGBM in CLI (if GPU is crashing or any other crash reason)

 If you wish to use another compiler like Visual Studio C++ compiler, you need to adapt the steps to your needs.